Jae Deal

-Jae Deal is an American award winning composer, arranger, music producer, and orchestrator in various genres including pop, gospel, and hip hop as well as a Professor of Music Production, Music Technology, and Hip Hop Music & Culture at the USC Thornton School of Music.
-He's a session keyboardist, programmer, and bassist in Los Angeles, California.
-Jae Deal has worked behind the scenes and on stage with several premiere artists including Janet Jackson, Lady Gaga, Snoop Dogg, Charli XCX, Mary Mary, Karen Clark Sheard, Ne-Yo, Faith Evans, Tye Tribbett, T-Pain, Jessica Simpson and Wynton Marsalis.
+Jae Deal is an American record producer and music educator.
+He is a Professor of Music Production, Music Technology, and Hip Hop Music & Culture at the USC Thornton School of Music.
+Jae Deal has worked behind the scenes and on stage with several music industry acts including Janet Jackson, Lady Gaga, Snoop Dogg, Lauryn Hill, Charli XCX, Mary Mary, Karen Clark Sheard, Ne-Yo, Faith Evans, Tye Tribbett, T-Pain, Jessica Simpson, and Wynton Marsalis.
 He has also contributed to the works of Elton John, Jill Scott, and songwriter Diane Warren.
 Other projects have included performances with the Baltimore Symphony Orchestra and musical direction for Kirk Franklin’s Youth Ministry at Faithful Central Bible Church.

 Early life

 Jae Deal is from Baltimore, Maryland and began playing instruments at the age of seven.
 He attended Friends School of Baltimore, the oldest private school in Baltimore.
 By the time Jae was in high school, he was already a skillful bass guitar and synthesizer player.
 By the tenth grade, he was participating in PBS specials, international tours, and performances for the Pope with Dr. Nathan Carter of the Morgan State University Choir.
 Shortly after high school, Gospel music producer Steven Ford hired Jae to play on two major gospel recordings.
 The first was Vickie Winans, Live in Detroit.
 It was her first live recording and it was nominated for a Stellar Award.
 The second was T.D.
 Jakes’ Woman Thou Art Loosed.
 It won a Stellar Award and was Grammy nominated.

 Jae Deal attended Morgan State University in Baltimore, Maryland graduating with a Bachelor of Science in Pure Mathematics.
 He studied classical music independently in his college years.
 Jae Deal's parallel education in music and mathematics have let him employ a mathematically inclined methodology towards analysis and production of music as he explains in an interview with Jammcard.